-Our truck accident attornyes can assist you in this process so that you can focus on your recovery.
-Types of evidence necessary in a Midland truck accident claim may include:
+Our truck accident attorneys can assist you in this process so that you can focus on your recovery.
+Types of evidence necessary in an Odessa truck accident claim may include:

 - Police reports.
 A police report can provide valuable information that can lead to clues about how the accident occurred, such as the position of the vehicles post-collision.
 Sometimes, a police report will even include a statement about who the officer believes to be at fault for the accident and why.
 Keep in mind, though, that the police do not have final say on civil liability for a crash.

 - Witnesses’ testimonies.
 One of the most valuable types of evidence in a truck accident claim is that of witness statements.
 An eyewitness who has no skin in the game is a credible source, and insurance adjusters will likely be eager to hear more about what a witness saw, and whether they can provide any insight as to whose negligence caused the crash.